witheve/Eve/README.md

 ## Development Status

 Eve is currently at a very early, "pre-alpha" stage of development.
 This means the language, tools, and docs are largely incomplete, but undergoing rapid and continuous development.
+If you encounter errors while using Eve, don't worry: it's likely our fault.
+Please bring the problem to our attention by [filing an issue](https://github.com/witheve/eve#how-to-file-an-issue).

 ## Installation

 ### From Source

 To build Eve from source, you'll need LuaJIT, gcc, make, and python.
-Currently, building from source is only supported for Linux/OSX.
+Currently, building from source is only supported on Linux and OSX.
 On Windows, we've managed to compile Eve in cygwin, but have not gotten it to run yet.
 Contributions are welcome on this front.

 Install luajit by downloading [LuaJIT-2.1.0-beta2](http://luajit.org/download.html) and then in the LuaJIT directory: